mhinton-taken/TNC-Automator/README.md

 This PowerShell tool automates network validation using the tnc (Test-NetConnection) cmdlet.
 It sequentially tests DNS, ICMP, and TCP port status.
 It features conditional escalation, running a TraceRoute only if port tests fail, and captures all results in a timestamped forensic log for enterprise troubleshooting.It follows a structured execution flow that mirrors the OSI model to identify exactly where a network connection is failing.

 # Features
-* **Layered Diagnostics:** Progressively tests DNS (Layer 7), ICMP Reachability (Layer 3), and TCP Port Availability (Layer 4).
+* **Accuracy:** Eliminates manual data entry errors in log files.
+* **Automation:** Replaces 5+ manual commands with one execution.
+* **Baseline Capture:** Records local IP and DNS configurations at the start of every test to provide context for the results.
 * **Conditional Escalation:** Automatically initiates a -TraceRoute only if the specific port test fails, saving time during successful checks.
 * **Forensic Logging:** Utilizes stream redirection to capture warnings and errors into a timestamped, UTF-8 encoded text file for audit trails.
-* **Baseline Capture:** Records local IP and DNS configurations at the start of every test to provide context for the results.
+* **Layered Diagnostics:** Progressively tests DNS (Layer 7), ICMP Reachability (Layer 3), and TCP Port Availability (Layer 4).
+* **Standardization:** Every team member who uses the script produces the same report format.

 # Prerequisites
 * **PowerShell Version:** Requires PowerShell 5.1 or newer.